janjagusch/jupyter-kernel-installer/README.md

 # jupyter-kernel-installer

-Installs a virtual environment into Jupyter Lab
+Un/installs a virtual environment into Jupyter Lab.